April 6, 2025

 Amen.

-In ☩ Christ, you are forgiven.
+In ☩ Christ your sins are forgiven.

 Amen.